 Location: Kapurthala Centre, Kapurthala, India

-Suggested Read: 7 Impeccable Things To Do In Bathinda That Will Take You Down The Punjabi Lanes!
+Suggested Read:7 Impeccable Things To Do In Bathinda That Will Take You Down The Punjabi Lanes!

-4. Kanjli wetland
+4. Kanjli Wetland

-A birdwatchers’ paradise, Kanjli Kapurthala is situated on the western lines at the edges of Kapurthala.
+A birdwatchers’ paradise, Kanjli is situated on the western lines at the edges of Kapurthala.
 In 1870, a company chose to manufacture a dam to give water to the water system in the zone.
 This gave a start to the construction of this place.
-This wetland in Punjab is prominent as a tourist place among local people, however, for travelers, it is a heaven to explore.
+This wetland in Punjab is prominent as a tourist place among local people, however, for travellers, it is a heaven to explore.

-Festivals & Fairs In Kapurthala
+Festivals & Fairs in Kapurthala

 Baisakhi